 It is important to manage expectations regarding grant outcomes if the option of submitting all applications is pursued.
 Grant programs are oversubscribed with highly qualified projects; the probability of being awarded for all four applications is remote.
 As an example, last year's submission approach to the 2019 intake of the Community, Culture and Recreation stream and the Rural and Northern Communities stream was to submit all four CRD projects, with the result that only one project was awarded a grant.
-Additional information and grant history on some of these projects are summarized in Appendix E.
+Additional information including a grant history and funding program analysis on applications is summarized in Appendix D.